 The HydroMAG®-T, unlike its sister product, the HydroMAG®, does not use an electromagnetic field to create its conditioning effect.
 Instead the HydroMAG®-T utilises the cathodic reaction in a hybridisation of electrochemical and electrolytic principles to produce the seed nuclei.
 The process occurs in a water conditioning module, specifically designed and engineered for this task.

-The active conditioning module is a composite of high tech materials, some developed for the application and others used in novel ways, all have been approved by WRAS for use in domestic water systems.
+The active conditioning module is a composite of high tech materials, some developed for the application and others used in novel ways.
 The module is housed in a stainless steel water conditioning vessel.

 The picture to the right shows a section through the HydroMAG®-T advanced physical water conditioning system.
 The control electronics of the HydroMAG®-T are programmed with the water quality parameters for the water being treated, where significant variations in water quality are envisaged (as the result of water gridding for example) then the unit can be equipped with an in-line sensor to take account of this variance automatically.
 The output of the HydroMAG®-T is responsive to the water flowrate entering the unit by the incorporation of a water meter in the design.